 If you study any subject at all you will find yourself coming face-to-face with a lot of assessment and portfolio deadlines.
 What I mean here specifically, however, is how I learned to write to a deadline.
 My degree taught me that inspiration doesn’t just come to us.
 We have to actively work to create it.
 My degree allowed me to become a more disciplined person, especially in terms of my writing.
 I know how to get things done to a high standard even while being chased by a ticking clock.
 I also find this has helped me a lot in terms of adjusting to the fast-paced nature of the PR world.

-Another overlap in the world of fiction writing (or any form of writing for that matter) and PR is that building connections and contacts is vital within the industry.
+There is another overlap in the world of fiction writing (or any form of writing for that matter) and PR.
+Simply put, building connections and contacts is vital within the industry.

-Both involve building genuine and meaningful work and business relationships with people in a variety of fields and with a range of expertise.
-You need to be able to work well with others and know how to provide value and kindness in every situation.
-In creative writing, this is a lot about meeting working with editors, agents and publishers, but the same thing applies in PR when it comes to building and maintaining relationships with clients, publications and journalists.
+Both involve building genuine and meaningful work and business relationships with people in various fields and with wide expertise.
+You must be able to work well with others and know how to provide value and kindness in every situation.
+In creative writing, this is a lot about meeting working with editors, agents and publishers.
+However, the same thing applies in PR when it comes to building and maintaining relationships with clients, publications and journalists.

-To find out more about the path into a job in PR check our blog post all about my PR internship experience.
+To find out more about the path into PR check our blog post all about my PR internship experience.